New hope for veterans: simple therapy may lift depression after brain injury

 Summary

-This study tested a therapy called behavioral activation (BA) for veterans with traumatic brain injury (TBI) who also have depression.
-BA helps people set goals and plan meaningful activities to improve mood.
-46 veterans were split into two groups: one received BA plus usual care, the other only usual care.
-The goal was to see if BA is practical and helpful for reducing depression and improving community reintegration.
+This study tested a short talk therapy called behavioral activation for veterans with traumatic brain injury (TBI) and depression.
+About 46 veterans took part, with some receiving the therapy plus usual care and others only usual care.
+The goal was to see if the therapy was practical and helpful in reducing depression and improving community life.

 Disclaimer Read more